vdaas/vald/docs/user-guides/cluster-role-binding.md

     name: vald
 ```

-Please note that the [Vald Discoverer](../overview/component/discoverer.md) will not work after disabling these settings, and Vald cluster will not work.
+Please note that the [Vald Discoverer](../overview/component/discoverer.md) will not work after disabling these settings, and the Vald cluster will not work.

-If you really want to modify or disable these settings, you need to grant the [cluster role settings](https://github.com/vdaas/vald/blob/main/k8s/discoverer/clusterrole.yaml) and bind it to the Vald Discoverer to retrieve required information to operate the Vald cluster.
+If you want to modify or disable these settings, you need to grant the [cluster role settings](https://github.com/vdaas/vald/blob/main/k8s/discoverer/clusterrole.yaml) and bind it to the Vald Discoverer to retrieve required information to operate the Vald cluster.

 ## Customize cluster role configuration on Cloud Providers